raspberrypilearning/pick-your-favourite/en/step_2.md

 --- /task ---

-At the moment the drop-down menu doesn't open.
+At the moment, the drop-down menu doesn't open.
 There is a function to open and close it in the `scripts.js` file.

 --- task ---